alessandracosta8/Sgrunt-Social-Full-Stack-Django-project/README.md

 Django AllAuth was used for the user authentication system.

 In order to create the social network various models were required: the post, comment and user profile.
-The author is a foreign key that is shared in-between the post and comment model.
+The author is a foreign key that is shared in between the post and comment model.
 All of the models are based on the use of the generic User model from Django.

-The Post model in specific has multiples fields which allow the post to have amongst its features: likes, dislikes and images attached.
-In particular two views are put in place (AddLike and AddDislike), which will manage the like functionality so that a post that is dislked cannot be liked at the same time and viceversa.
+The Post model in specific has multiple fields which allow to the post to have amongst its features: likes, dislikes and images attached.
+In particular two views are put in place (AddLike and AddDislike), which will manage the like functionality so that a post that is disliked cannot be liked at the same time and vice versa.

 The Comment model is a more simple model taking as the foreign keys the post it is related to and the author of the comment itself.

-The UserProfile model takes the User model as base structure and attaches the various details needed, including a profile picture that the user can upload and the list of followers the user currently has.
+The UserProfile model takes the User model as the base structure and attaches the various details needed, including a profile picture that the user can upload and the list of followers the user currently has.

 The diagram below details the database schema.